Hunt & Hunt Law Scholarship

 Application and Selection Process

-Applicants must provide a written statement in support of their application indicating how they believe the scholarship will assist them with their studies and in their future career.
+Applicants must provide a statement supporting their application indicating how they believe receiving the scholarship will assist them with their studies and future careers.
 This statement should give a sufficient explanation of the applicant's background and current circumstances to enable the University to judge their eligibility, need and merit.

 Successful applicants will be selected based on their written application, academic potential, ability to meet the criteria, and, where appropriate, performance in an interview before a selection panel.

 Further information and how to apply can be found on our Indigenous Scholarships page.

 - Recipients must remain enrolled at Western.